eclipse-sumo/sumo/docs/web/docs/Simulation/Calibrator.md

 </additional>
 ```

+If there are many different vehicle types in the simulation, the creating of one calibrator per vType and location may be cumbersome to define.
+In this case it may be better to define a mapping between type distributions as described below.

 ### Mapping between vTypeDistributions

 A special behavior is activated if the following conditions are met:
 - the `type` in the flow element references a `vTypeDistribution`
 - the passing vehicle was defined with a type drawn from a `vTypeDistribution`